MEDICARE PART A & PART B

 With Original Medicare, you go directly to the doctor/hospital when you need medical care, without prior authorization from your primary care doctor.
 You are also required to pay a monthly premium fee for Medicare Part B, as well as coinsurance for each service received.
 Original Medicare has limits on the amounts you can be charged with.

 Medicare Part A and Part B make up Original Medicare, but as a part of the Medicare program, there are also Medicare Part C, which represents Medicare Advantage, and Medicare Part D, which represent prescription drug coverage.
 When you qualify for Medicare, it is usually Medicare Part A and Part B that you are first enrolled in.
 Medicare Part A generally helps pay your costs as a hospital inpatient.
 Medicare Part B may help pay for doctor visits, preventive services, lab tests, medical equipment and supplies, and more.
 Parts A & B are not in competition, but instead, they are complementary, meaning that they together provide the best health coverage in hospitals and doctor`s offices as well.
+There are also Medigap plans that are designed to help fill the gaps in costs left by Original Medicare.
 Continue reading for the breakdown of the A & B parts of Medicare.

 MEDICARE PART A